Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Heating appliances consume the most energy, according to the U.S. Energy Information Administration.

-In total, these appliances consume about 46% of a home’s electricity.
-Specifically, air conditioning uses about 17% of your home’s energy, space heating an additional 15%, and water heating uses 14%.
+In total, these household appliances consume about 46% of a home’s electricity.
+Specifically, the central air conditioner uses about 17% of your home’s energy, space heater an additional 15%, and water heating uses 14% and the sewing machine uses about 100 watts.

 Next up on the list is your home’s lighting, which takes 10% of your yearly energy usage.
 Refrigerators and TVs consume 7% on average, followed by clothes dryers at 5%.

-Twelve percent of your home’s energy uses goes into miscellaneous items, like ceiling fans, dehumidifiers, microwaves, and hot tub heaters.
+Twelve percent of your home’s energy uses goes into miscellaneous items, like ceiling fan, dehumidifiers, microwaves, and hot tub heaters.

 So if you’re looking to save on your energy bill or reduce your carbon footprint, tackle your home’s heating and cooling first.
 It accounts for nearly 50% of your energy consumption, and it makes more sense to prioritize heating and cooling before investing in energy-efficient appliances.